‘Pioneering’ drug for rare eye cancer to be rolled out on NHS in England

 This helps the immune system recognise and kill cancer cells, slowing the growth of the disease.

-According to NHS England, trials have shown the chance of surviving three years after starting tebentafusp is 27 per cent compared with 18 per cent on the current standard treatment, which is checkpoint inhibitors, a type of immunotherapy that treats cancer by blocking proteins which can prevent the immune system from attacking cancer cells.
+According to NHS England, trials have shown the chance of surviving three years after starting tebentafusp is 27% compared with 18% on the current standard treatment, which is checkpoint inhibitors, a type of immunotherapy that treats cancer by blocking proteins which can prevent the immune system from attacking cancer cells.

 Overall survival on tebentafusp was also 21.6 months compared with 16.9 months.